 Most businesses need servers, storage, databases, internal networks, software, analytics, and more.
 In the past, they used their own resources to accomplish this.
 They bought their own servers, created their own networks, and hosted their software and databases internally in on-site data centers.

 Cloud platforms like Amazon Web Services, Google Cloud Platform, and Microsoft Azure changed this.
 Cloud computing offers the same type of capabilities to businesses, but there’s a difference — companies don’t have to worry about hosting this infrastructure.
+We recently launched new free courses that help you get started learning about key cloud providers like Azure, AWS, Google Cloud, and CompTIA Cloud Essentials+.

 What is cloud computing used for?

-Cloud computing provides the services listed above to businesses over the Internet.
+Cloud computing provides the services listed above to businesses over the internet.
 Using a cloud platform relieves IT professionals from many of the responsibilities involved in maintaining these services, allowing them to focus on more important technical issues.

 Another benefit of cloud computing lies in pricing.
 Businesses only pay for the cloud resources they use, which can lower costs, make their infrastructure more efficient, and allow services to scale as their needs change.
 Here are some things that cloud computing makes possible: